THARUN-GOWDA-K/THARUN-GOWDA-K/README.md

 ### 🏆 Achievements

 - 🥇 Participated in hackathons
-- 🌐 Built full-stack apps
+- 🌐 Built Web Applications
 - 🧠 Active contributor on platforms like LeetCode and GeeksforGeeks.

 ---